Closed-household economy

 A closed-household economy is a society's economic system in which goods are not traded.
 Instead, those goods are produced and consumed by the same households.
 In other words, a closed-household economy is an economy where households are closed to trading.
 This kind of economy is present, for example, in hunter-gatherer societies.

 The production and consumption of goods is not separated as in a society with high division of labor.

-The closed-household economy contrasts with a barter economy, in which goods are bartered (traded against each other), and a monetary economy, in which goods are traded for money.
+The closed-household economy contrasts with other non-monetary economies such as a barter economy, in which goods are bartered (traded against each other), and a monetary economy, in which goods are traded for money.

-The closed-household economy and the barter economy are together referred to as non-monetary economies.